Nurssssssssss/final-web2/frontend/README.md

 Filter by specific album.

-Only the owner (or admin) can delete or update their photos.[cite:8]
+Only the owner (or admin) can delete or update their photos.

 Tech stack
-Frontend: React, TypeScript, Tailwind CSS, shadcn/ui, lucide-react, react-responsive-masonry.[web:87]
+Frontend: React, TypeScript, Tailwind CSS, shadcn/ui, lucide-react, react-responsive-masonry.

-Backend: Node.js, Express, MongoDB, Mongoose, JSON Web Tokens, bcrypt.[web:95]
+Backend: Node.js, Express, MongoDB, Mongoose, JSON Web Tokens, bcrypt.

 Deployment: Render for API + any static hosting for the frontend.